 - Enhance corporate information to segment your database and identify the targets of your ABM strategy (sector, workforce, sales, etc.).

-You can also use the Crystal plugin, an innovative tool that allows you to identify specific personality traits of your prospects and offers you to adapt the style of your emails to suit them better.
+You can also use the Crystal plugin, an innovative tool that allows you to identify specific personality traits of your prospects and allows you to adapt the style of your emails to suit them better.

 The chatbots 🤖